-The fees shall apply for the period 1 July 2014 to 30 June 2015 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.
+The bylaws will be sealed, publicly notified pursuant to the Local Government Act 2002 and will be confirmed when the Annual Plan is adopted (date to be determined).
+Following confirmation, the bylaws will come into force on 1 July 2014 and the fees shall apply for the period 1 July 2014 to 30 June 2015 and will continue to apply until superseded by a subsequent bylaw charge fixed by resolution and publicly notified or by the review required by section 158 of the Local Government Act 2002.